Craswer/PhpNetworkLprPrinter/README.md

 ======================================================================================

 PHP class to manage network printers via LPR (Line Printer Daemon Protocol) standar.
-With this class you will able to print text without any drivers, you only need to put the host (ip) of the printer.
+With this class you will able to print text without any drivers, you only need to write the host (ip) of the printer.

-Develope by Pedro Villena (craswer@gmail.com). http://www.craswer.net/
+Developed by Pedro Villena (craswer@gmail.com). http://www.craswer.net/

 Status
 ------